 Amongst her many artistic inspirations, Karen is influenced in particular by American painter Alice Neel.
 Neel chose to paint real persons from within her circles, in a self-directed style, distinct from the art movements of her time.
 This art practice is a core principle in Karen's approach.

 Karen primarily works with live models in both her home studio, and in virtual sessions.
 Works are finished using reference photos taken during the session.
 Her preferred medium is oil paint.
 She takes advantage of oil’s long drying-time to respond to her paintings as she plays with the dialogue of form, colour, and focus.

 Karen’s work has been accepted into several juried art competitions.
 Beginning in May 2020, one of her paintings, New Canvas, may be viewed online as part of the show Just Like a Woman, curated by the Cultural Center of Cape Cod.
 In June of 2020, she received third place in the New York Competition online juried exhibit, Inspiration from Isolation – Seeking Comfort with The Peace in the Painting.
 In 2012, she won second place in the competition Expressions of Infertility with a pastel work entitled Loss in the Lotus Pond.
 She donated this work to the Ottawa Fertility Centre, where it remains on permanent display.
 In 2003, 2004, and 2006, she participated in the annual juried show at the Cornwall Regional Art Gallery, Cornwall, Canada.
 She also exhibited works in solo shows at Venus Envy (a retail venue) in Ottawa, Canada in 2007, 2010, 2012, and 2020.

 Karen currently lives and works in Ottawa, Canada.
-She will be relocating to Europe in 2022.
+She will be relocating to Albania in early 2022.